 Dom went to see our baby boy and then home to tell his siblings he'd arrived - it was a mixed reaction of tears from our daughter, cheers from our son and relief from our family and friends.

 That night after I was taken to the ward I asked to go and see him.
 I hadn't expected him to be all wired up, I was scared to hold him.
 He looked helpless, but perfect.

 As the days passed I got better, which meant sadly I had to go home.
 That's one of the hardest parts, to leave your baby in hospital, but my other two needed their Mummy.
 I tried and failed to express milk for two weeks.
 I had several infections because of my section and beat myself up because I felt like my body was failing to do what nature intended.

 The days rolled into weeks.
 We would go to the hospital each day to visit, some days just for a snatched five minutes, and others hours and hours.
 The children enjoyed bonding with the baby and helped with feeds.
 They would tell him how much fun our house was and they would regularly dress up in all sorts of costumes for our NICU visits.

 At exactly 36 weeks gestation, weighing 5lb, our beautiful little boy Theodore was able to leave NICU.

 The journey has been a long one for Theo.
 He's been in and out of hospital since his early arrival, but I count my lucky stars he is a happy and smiley little thing!

 Without the care and medical knowledge the NICU showed us we wouldn't be here.
 There isn't a day that goes past when I don’t think about how lucky we are.

-If you have been affected by any of the issues discussed in this blog post, you can call our helpline for support on 0500 618 140.
+If you have been affected by any of the issues discussed in this blog post, you can call the Bliss helpline for support.
 If you would like to share your story with Bliss, email the media team on firstname.lastname@example.org.